InQuicker/kaws/docs/references/cluster.md

     help         Prints this message
-    init         Initializes all the configuration files for a new cluster plan         Displays the Terraform plan for the target cluster reencrypt    Re-encrypts the cluster's SSL keys using a new AWS KMS customer master key
+    init         Initializes all the configuration files for a new cluster plan         Displays the Terraform plan for the target cluster
 ```

 ## Subcommands